alphanumeric3/playbooks/README.md

 Where `inventory` is your inventory file and `service` is the thing you want to install.

 ### Tags
+Tags select certain tasks and save time during Ansible runs.
+When running playbooks add `--tags tag1,tag2,...` to the command to use them.

-You can use the `config` tag to only run configuration related tasks.
+Currently only the `config` tag exists, for configuration tasks.

-This saves some seconds while running playbooks.
-I plan on adding more tags!
+### Playbook documentation

+In each playbook directory there may be a README with more information like post-install steps.